Howto upgrade your stackable 3750 with limited service disruption

 With this solution, I upgraded a stack of 2x 3750 with service disruption of less than 15 seconds (of course only on servers with redundant ports).
 With a simple reload, I would have needed approximately 8 minutes (from 12.2(44)SE6 to 12.2(50)SE3 – bootloader upgrade included).

-One Response to “Howto upgrade your stackable 3750 with limited service disruption”
+7 thoughts on “Howto upgrade your stackable 3750 with limited service disruption

 Leave a Reply